UHvibe/UHvibe.github.io/index.md

 .gitignore  # don't commit IntelliJ project files, node_modules, and settings.production.json
 ```

-This directory structure allows us to separate the configuration files in config/ directory from the actial appp files in the app/ directory.
+This directory structure allows us to separate the configuration files in config/ directory from the actual app files in the app/ directory.

 The app/ directory has this top-level structure: